gantheory/machine-learning-notes/word_embedding/word2vec/README.md

 ## Negative Sampling

-sampled softmax loss on part of negative labels to reduce training time (probability of a word to be selected will be decided by its frequency)
+Sampled softmax loss on part of negative labels to reduce training time (probability of a word to be selected will be decided by its frequency)

 Negative sampling performs better for **frequent** words.